STomoya/erase_exif/README.md

     - All images in a list

-        Slow but reduces the file size more.
+        Slow but reduces the file size more in total.

     ```python
     from erase_exif import erase_all_exif